 Raise DC's work throughout the city supports five citywide goals as DC youth transition along the cradle-to-career continuum.
 Raise DC envisions a District of Columbia in which:

 - Every child is prepared for kindergarten.

 - Every child graduates from high school.

 - Every youth who is not in school reconnects to education/training.

 - Every youth is prepared for a career.

-- Creates and cultivates relationships with community stakeholders, including leaders in education, business, nonprofit, philanthropic, and civic sectors to support the priority actions/strategies and common agenda of the collective impact partnership.
+- Creates and cultivates trusted relationships with community stakeholders, including leaders in education, business, nonprofit, philanthropic, and civic sectors to support the priority actions/strategies and common agenda of the collective impact partnership.

-- Builds strong professional connections with key agencies and organizations, including but not limited to: DC Public Schools (DCPS), DC Public Charter School Board (DCPCSB), the Office of the State Superintendent of Education (OSSE), and the Office of the Deputy Mayor for Education (DME).
+- Builds strong professional connections with leadership at key agencies and organizations, including but not limited to: DC Public Schools (DCPS), DC Public Charter School Board (DCPCSB), the Office of the State Superintendent of Education (OSSE), and the Office of the Deputy Mayor for Education (DME).

 - Grows close working relationships with full Leadership Council, in order to better leverage expertise and connections; ensures Leadership Council is equipped with the tools and information to serve as thoughtful and knowledgeable spokespeople for the work.

 - Cultivates connections and further develops already-strong relationships that allow Raise DC to become a voice in the education community.